nemogb-dev/nemogb-r/paper/paper.md

 # Acknowledgements

-The authors would like to thank lain Carmichael and Calvin Carter for helpful ideas and discussions throughout the development of this project.
+The authors would like to thank Iain Carmichael and Calvin Carter for helpful ideas and discussions throughout the development of this project.

 As of summer 2024, this project was funded by the an Instructional Technology and Innovation Micro Grant Program through the University of California, Berkeley.